 - The amount of skill required for the work.

 - The degree of permanence of the working relationship between the worker and the potential employer.

 - Whether the work is part of an integrated unit of production.

 - The actual practice of the worker and the potential employer is more relevant than what may be contractually or theoretically possible.

 - Provides six fact-specific examples applying the factors.

-The final rule will be published in the Federal Register on January 7, 2021.
+The final rule was published in the Federal Register on January 7, 2021.